 The festive season is a time for celebration, good times and just a little over-indulgence – and why not?

-If you’ve worked hard all year long, the festive season is the perfect time to let your hair done with friends and family and spread some well-earned Christmas cheer.
+If you’ve worked hard all year long, the festive season is the perfect time to let your hair down with friends and family and spread some well-earned Christmas cheer.
 And love it or loathe it, the annual Christmas party is a festive tradition nearly as old as Christmas puddings, chestnuts on an open fire and falling asleep on your sofa in front of the Queen’s Speech.
 Bliss.

 Whilst a festive get-together is a great way to thank and reward employees for their hard work over the year, it can be a time of trepidation for those who really don’t enjoy the festivities.
 And, whilst having a great time is the aim of any get-together, for some a little too much fun can all be a little too much…